Skip to main content

 • Travel Agencies

-• Transportation services (Taxi, limo, or vehicle rental, leasing or purchase)
+• Transportation Services (taxi, limo and private vehicle rental, leasing or purchase)

 • Virtual tourism offerings

-• Hotel/motels with 100 rooms or more (Franchise properties)
+• Hotels/motels 100 rooms or greater (franchise properties)

 • Vacation property rentals